perguto/perguto.github.io/index.md

 ## Browser Extensions

 - [Video Screenshot Extension](https://github.com/perguto/Video-Screenshot-Extension): Take a screenshot of any video on any website, in the best quality and without unwanted UI elements!
+- [Craiyon Download Button](https://github.com/perguto/Craiyon-Download-Button): Download all generated images on craiyon.com in original quality with one click!

 ## Other Stuff